Pecan Pie

 Variations

 During Thanksgiving and Christmas, pecan pie often shares the spotlight with other classics like pumpkin pie, sweet potato pie, and apple pie.
-And like any classic, pecan pie has inspired countless delicious spinoffs: bourbon pecan pie, chocolate pecan pie, pecan squares, and even Canadian butter tarts.
-Each dessert has its loyal fans, but classic pecan pie stands out for its nutty richness and caramel-like sweetness.
+And like any classic, it has countless spinoffs: bourbon pecan pie, chocolate pecan pie, pecan squares, and even Canadian butter tarts.

 What You’ll Need To Make Pecan Pie